There are learning activities I forget to use. They were once a standard part of my training repertoire, and I rarely ever use them any more.

 The facilitator then asks the group if they think they can “untie” the knot without letting go of anyone’s hands.
 Participants are usually optimistic about their chances.
 As they begin to try, the facilitator makes sure to advise them to hold hands loosely and not worry if they end up facing in or out of the oval.

-Groups are always successful, resulting in one and possibly two separate circles.
+Groups are always successful.
+This results in one and possibly two separate circles.
 If there is a need to release one pair of hands to untie the knot, the facilitator asks the group to decide which pair of hands that should be.

 Once the human knot has been untied, the facilitator asks the group what it took to make that happen.
 Their answers may include: sharing leadership, good communication, listening, problem solving, flexibility, teamwork, etc.